 Cook.
 Eat.
 Love.

 That sums up my hands-on cooking adventure in Ljubljana, but I suspect that you’ll want more details on what makes this 4-hour dinner and wine experience a must-do for foodies in Slovenia’s capital.
 And how you can extend your food adventure to the mountains and wine regions beyond.
-And try the recipes at home in your own kitchen.
+And try Slovenia’s best recipes at home in your own kitchen.
 And connect with the food your Slovenian grandma might have made.
 But, before we meet your teacher, here’s a video:

 Špela Vodovc is that rare person who has managed to combine her passions in life: food, people and the outdoors.
 After getting her degree in economics, a 9 to 5 job was not the right fit.
 She began organizing team-building experiences for Slovenian companies and eventually formed her own company.